Clinical Data Analyst Salary

 Popular Skills for Clinical Data Analyst

-Clinical Data Analysts report using a diverse set of skills on the job.
+Survey results suggest that Clinical Data Analysts put a wide range of professional skills to use.
 Most notably, skills in SAS, SAS, SQL, and Data Analysis are correlated to pay that is above average, with boosts between 3 percent and 12 percent.
 Those listing Clinical Research as a skill should be prepared for drastically lower pay.
 Microsoft Office and Clinical Data Management also typically command lower compensation.
-Those educated in Data Analysis tend to be well versed in SQL.
+It is often found that people who know Data Analysis are also skilled in SQL.

 Pay by Experience Level for Clinical Data Analyst